Published:

 resolvectl status

-This should say:
+This should say something like:

 Global